 Don't see your preferred location?
-I'm always seeking suggestions for possible locations to include in my 2016 public training schedule.
-Click on 'REQUEST AN EVENT' to log your location!
+Click 'REQUEST AN EVENT' to suggest possible locations for my 2016 public training schedule.

 Exponential advances in technology have provided us with ubiquitous means for creating, recording and mobilising incredible amounts of data.
 Where once data was scarce, now it is captured in abundance.
 Our attitudes as consumers have also evolved.
 We demand transparency and openness and yearn for insight and understanding through compelling visuals.